coredevsushant/smart-parking-management/README.md

 1. Navigate to the **AWS Lambda Console**.
 2. Click on **Create function**.
 3. Choose **Author from scratch**.
-4. Enter a **Function name** (e.g., `CarEntryHandler`).
+4. Enter a **Function name** (e.g., `CarEntryLambda`).
 5. Select **.NET Core 8** as the runtime.
 6. Under **Permissions**, choose the IAM role created earlier (`CarParkingLambdaRole`).
 7. Click **Create function**.

 ### 5.2 Car Exit Lambda Function
-1. Repeat the steps to create another function, but name it `CarExitHandler`.
+1. Repeat the steps to create another function, but name it `CarExitLambda`.

 ### 5.3 Parking Space Update Lambda Function
-1. Repeat the steps to create another function, but name it `ParkingSpaceUpdateHandler`.
+1. Repeat the steps to create another function, but name it `ParkingSpaceUpdateLambda`.

 ## Step 6: Configure Triggers for Lambda Functions

 ### 6.1 Car Entry Queue Trigger

-1. In the **CarEntryHandler** Lambda function, go to the **Configuration** tab.
+1. In the **CarEntryLambda** Lambda function, go to the **Configuration** tab.
 2. Click on **Add Trigger**.
 3. Select **SQS** and choose the `CarEntryQueue`.
 4. Click **Add**.

 ### 6.2 Car Exit Queue Trigger
-1. Repeat the steps to add a trigger to the `CarExitHandler` for the `CarExitQueue`.
+1. Repeat the steps to add a trigger to the `CarExitLambda` for the `CarExitQueue`.

 ### 6.3 Parking Space Update Queue Trigger
-1. Repeat the steps to add a trigger to the `ParkingSpaceUpdateHandler` for the `ParkingSpaceUpdateQueue`.
+1. Repeat the steps to add a trigger to the `ParkingSpaceUpdateLambda` for the `ParkingSpaceUpdateQueue`.

 ## Step 7: Test the Setup